High school basketball: East boys end drought vs. Cougars - Salisbury Post

 CHINA GROVE — East Rowan’s boys snapped a 13-game losing streak against rival Carson on Thursday.

-COVID-reduced Carson played the North Piedmont Conference game with seven in uniform, but basically relied on five.
+COVID-reduced Carson played the North Piedmont Conference game with seven healthy bodies in uniform, but basically relied on five.

 East managed to win 62-55 in overtime.
-Three Cougars fouled out, leaving them with four on the floor at the end.
+Three Cougars fouled out, leaving them with four on the floor at the very end.

+East will take a win over Carson under any circumstances.
+The last one against the Cougars came in the 2014-15 opener when Austin Love, Bravon Goodlett, Naquis Caldwell and Tay Davis did most of the damage for the Mustangs.
+Those seem like names from a different time.
+East’s group of senior guards were sixth-graders then.

+There were no howling, heckling student sections as there normally would have been for East-Carson, so players had to provide their own energy.

-Adversity was the theme for both head coaches.
+Fighting through adversity was the theme for both head coaches.

+Both of them, Carson’s Brian Perry, the only head coach the program has ever had, and East’s Andrew Porter, brand new to what is an intense rivalry in just about any sport, expressed pride in their team’s performance.

+For Carson, the adversity was obvious.
+Sheer numbers.
+The math wasn’t on the Cougars’ side.
+Every whistle was a potential problem.
+Carson wasn’t exactly feared when the season began and the Cougars were playing this one without Emory Taylor, who led them to a win against South Rowan.
+They were playing without freshman big man Tristen McBride.
+They were playing without senior Brodie Johnson, who has been making some 3s.

 East (2-2, 1-1) got balanced scoring, with Landon Shuping, Dylan Valley and Cameron Padgett leading the way with 11 points each.